CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 ## A. Downloading Spack (Group)

-First, log in to the HPC cluster, and navigate to your group's shared directory in `/home`.
-Note this path for use throughout this guide, and communicate it to your group members for configuring their access to the installation.
+First, log in to the HPC cluster, and navigate to your group's shared directory in `/home` with

 ```
 cd /home/groups/yourGroupName
 ```
 {:.term}

+where you should replace `yourGroupName` with your group's name.
+Note this path for use throughout this guide, and communicate it to your group members for configuring their access to the installation.

 You can then install Spack following its [documentation](https://spack.readthedocs.io/en/latest/getting_started.html).
 Download the Spack code from their GitHub repository: